-But, like any business we can easily spend as much time running and marketing the business.
+But, like any business, we can easily spend as much time running and marketing the business.
 Than actually providing the services we are trained to provide.
 There can be so much to do, so much to remember and so much you don’t know when you first start.
-That can actually cost you business in the long-term.
-Especially if you have only attended short or fast track training courses.
-That simply don’t have the time to cover everything you need to learn.
+That can actually cost your business in the long-term.
+Especially if you have only attended short or fast track training courses that simply don’t have the time to cover everything you need to learn.

 9 Common Mistakes Therapists Make in Business And Marketing

-- Insurance is Non Negotiable.
+- Insurance Should Be Non-Negotiable.
 Even when your only starting out and only have a few clients, you must be insured.
 Your clients well being and protection has to come first.
-It is important to have full Indemnity Insurance on all therapies, classes and training you practice.
-This type of insurance policy will help cover many eventualities including accidents at your or the clients premises.
+It is important to have full Indemnity Insurance on all therapies, classes, and training you practice.
+This type of insurance policy will help cover many eventualities including accidents at your or the clients’ premises.
 Legal action is often more common than many healers and therapists realise.

-- Make sure all equipment and products are safe, updated and electrically safe, get yearly PAT testing.
-Check high risk products like brand of hopi ear candles are up to safety standards.
+- Make sure all equipment and products are safe, updated, and electrically safe, get yearly PAT testing.
+Check high-risk products like a brand of Hopi ear candles are up to safety standards.

 - Follow the National Occupational Health & Safety Standards regularly, check for any updated requirements.